CONSTRUCTION GUIDE

 Site Distribution Boards: Specification and Layout

-• Main site distribution board.
-The primary distribution point, typically connected to the incoming builder's supply (400V three-phase or 230V single-phase from the DNO).
-Houses the main isolator, metering, and outgoing ways for sub-distribution boards, site transformers, and fixed plant.
-Must have a lockable main isolator and 30 mA RCDs on all outgoing circuits.
+The primary distribution point, connected to the incoming builder's supply (400V three-phase or 230V single-phase from the DNO).
+Houses the main isolator, metering and outgoing ways for sub-boards, site transformers and fixed plant.
+Regulation 704.537.2 requires the incoming isolating device to be suitable for securing in the off position — a padlocking facility or a lockable enclosure.

-• Sub-distribution boards.
-Smaller distribution boards positioned at work locations around the site.
-Supplied from the main board via SWA cable.
-Each sub-board provides 110V CTE socket-outlets (via built-in or adjacent transformer) and 230V sockets for fixed equipment.
-Must achieve IP44 minimum.
+Smaller assemblies positioned at work locations around the site, supplied from the main board via SWA.
+Each provides 110V CTE socket-outlets from a built-in or adjacent transformer plus 230V outlets for fixed equipment.
+IP44 is the usual minimum specification for outdoor positions; wetter or more exposed locations are commonly specified at IP55 or above.

-Distribution boards must be mounted on stable, level surfaces and protected from vehicle traffic.
-On multi-storey construction sites, temporary distribution boards on each floor are supplied via vertical risers from the main board.
-Each board location must be accessible for operation, testing, and emergency isolation.
+Interlocked socket-outlets that cannot be connected or disconnected under load are common good practice rather than a BS 7671 requirement.
+Boards must be mounted on stable, level surfaces and kept clear of vehicle traffic.
+On multi-storey sites, floor-level boards are supplied via vertical risers from the main board, and every board position must stay accessible for operation, testing and emergency isolation.

 Construction site electrics: temporary supply